The Qodana UI focuses on the single-shot analysis, making it easy to act on results and customize checks.

-Click the gear icon next to the Checks total to see what's included in the analysis and explore what you can add.
-Our recommended profile includes the most common inspections, but as you know your project better—you can fine-tune your experience.
+Click the gear icon next to the Checks total to open the Profile settings window and see what's included in the analysis and explore what you can add.
+Our recommended profile contains the most common inspections, but you know your project better — so you can fine-tune your experience.

 Click an inspection to learn more about it and enable or disable it.
-The UI will remind you to download and save
+When profile settings have been changed, the UI reminds you to download and save

 qodana.yaml into your project root directory.

 qodana.yaml and check that you see the expected results.

 If the number of errors is manageable, you can fix them and consider the 'problem-free code' goal achieved.
 You are now ready to perform the analysis on a daily basis :) We suggest that you follow that goal and fix the errors as soon as they appear.

 If there are too many errors, we suggest using the Qodana UI features to examine them.
 You can then formalize a not-so-big cluster of the problems to fix.
 Repeat the procedure to work on the next goal, and so on.

 When you have no possibility to fix old problems and want to prevent the appearance of new ones, you can run Qodana in the so-called "technical debt", or "baseline", running mode.

 When viewing a code fragment with a detected problem, you may decide that it is irrelevant.
 You can make sure that more problems of the same type are omitted in the future.
 For this purpose, you can edit qodana.yaml or use the Problem and File explorers in the UI as shown below.

 Exclude a file or directory from the future analysis